Preparing For Surgery

 - Blood work and an EKG

-- If you are taking any aspirin products, anti-inflammatory medication, or any other medications that increase your risk of bleeding, you will need to stop these prior to your surgery to minimize bleeding.
+- If you are taking any aspirin products, anti-inflammatory medication, herbal medications, or any other medications that increase your risk of bleeding, you will need to stop these prior to your surgery to minimize bleeding.
 Check with your surgeon as to when you need to stop these medications.

 - If you smoke, it is recommended that you stop smoking to decrease your risk of problems after surgery.
+Most surgeons will not operate if you are currently smoking and you may be tested 1 week prior to surgery to check.

 - Notify the office immediately if you develop any infections or fevers.
 Surgery will not be performed if you have an infection or are ill.